apache/arrow-adbc/glib/example/README.md

 There are example codes in this directory.

 C example codes exist in this directory.
-Language bindings example codes exists in sub directories.
-For example, Vala example codes exists in `vala/` sub directory.
+Language bindings example codes exists in sub directories:

+  * `vala/`: Vala examples

 ## C example codes

 Here are example codes in this directory:

-  * `sqlite.c`: It shows how to connect to a database using SQLite.
+  * `sqlite.c`: It shows how to connect to a SQLite database.